CLOSED CHURCHES WITHIN THE

 Brief History:

-united to form the Grace Evangelical United Brethren congregation and erect a
+the Grace Evangelical United Brethren congregation and erect a new building,

 The Susquehanna circuit of the United Brethren Church